-CLARITY HUMAN SERVICES: Is a software application that is developed for human services client management.
+CLARITY HUMAN SERVICES: a software application that is developed for human services client management.
 It is a web-based program that allows provider agencies to manage and secure client information.

-CLIENT INTAKE: The process of collecting client information upon entrance into a program.
+CLIENT INTAKE: the process of collecting client information upon entrance into a program.

 COLLABORATIVE APPLICANT: (as defined by HUD) means the eligible applicant that has been designated by the Continuum of Care to apply for a grant for Continuum of Care funds on behalf of the Continuum.

-COMMUNITY ACTION PLAN: The plan developed by the HUD funded Technical Assistance provider, Homebase, to prepare the Clark County CoC for HEARTH Act implementation.
+COMMUNITY ACTION PLAN: the plan developed by the HUD funded Technical Assistance provider, Homebase, to prepare the Clark County CoC for HEARTH Act implementation.

-COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) – A flexible program that provides communities with resources to address a wide range of unique community development needs.
+COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG): a flexible program that provides communities with resources to address a wide range of unique community development needs.
 Beginning in 1974, the CDBG program is one of the longest continuously run programs at HUD.
 The CDBG program provides annual grants on a formula basis to 1,180 general units of local and State governments.

-COMMUNITY PLANNING AND DEVELOPMENT: (as defined by HUD) The Office of Community Planning and Development (CPD) seeks to develop viable communities by promoting integrated approaches that provide decent housing, a suitable living environment, and expand economic opportunities for low and moderate income persons.
+COMMUNITY PLANNING AND DEVELOPMENT: (as defined by HUD) the Office of Community Planning and Development (CPD) seeks to develop viable communities by promoting integrated approaches that provide decent housing, a suitable living environment, and expand economic opportunities for low and moderate income persons.